ekernf01/ekernf01.github.io/_posts/2019-04-27-wellness_rewards_technical_appendix.md

 ---
-layout: page
+layout: post
 title: Wellness rewards programs allow discrimination: technical appendix
 permalink: /wellness_rewards_appendix/
 math: true
 ---

 This is not a stand-alone post.
 It is a technical appendix for an upcoming post, which I will link when that is ready.

-## Appendix

 #### Appendix 1: Accuracy of Li et al's healthy eating index as a Black-White classifier